-You know all about hyaluronic acid, and you may have even introduced chemical exfoliators — like AHAs and BHAs — to your skin-care routine, but even with this level of expertise, you may not know about peptides just yet.
-The ingredient has actually been used in anti-aging creams for years, but it’s been getting a lot of attention lately, popping up in everything from eye creams to serums.
-Ahead, we spoke to Vichy consulting dermatologist Erin Gilbert, M.D., about what exactly peptides are, how to use them and when to incorporate them into your routine.
+You may know all about hyaluronic acid, and you may have introduced chemical exfoliators — like AHAs and BHAs — to your skincare routine, but even with this level of expertise, you might not know about peptides just yet.
+The ingredient has been used in anti-aging creams for years, but it’s been getting a lot of attention lately, popping up in everything from eye creams to serums.
+We spoke to Dr. Erin Gilbert, a Vichy consulting dermatologist based in New York City, about what exactly peptides are, how to use them and when to incorporate them into your routine.

-Wrinkles, dehydration, discoloration, loss of firmness and a dull complexion can all come from the loss of collagen production, which decreases as we age, which is why peptides are key.
-“Peptides help to preserve the skin’s youthful appearance, no matter what skin type you have,” Dr. Gilbert notes.
+Wrinkles, dehydration, discoloration, loss of firmness and a dull complexion can all come from the loss of collagen production, which decreases as we age.
+This is why peptides are key.
+“Peptides help to preserve the skin’s youthful appearance, no matter what skin type you have,” Dr. Gilbert says.

-Although peptides are beneficial for all skin types, you should pay attention to what kind of consistency they are delivered in.
-“This detail matters and applies to all kinds of skin-care products for each skin type,” says Dr. Gilbert.
+Although peptides are beneficial for all skin types, you should pay attention to the consistency they’re delivered in.
+“This detail matters and applies to all kinds of skincare products for each skin type,” says Dr. Gilbert.
 “You may need to switch this up as the seasons change.”
-This means you may need to reach for a light gel-like peptide product in the summer and a creamy, heavier version in the dry winter.
+This means you could reach for a light, gel-like peptide product in the summer and a creamy, heavier version in the winter.

-Peptides can be found in a wide variety of skin-care products, from serums to eye creams and more.
-We like the Vichy Liftactiv Peptide-C Anti-Aging Moisturizer, which is formulated with vitamin C and mineralizing water.
-“This moisturizer takes some of the time-consuming product layering and guess-work out of the equation.”
-This anti-aging moisturizer helps to strengthen the skin’s moisture barrier function while the phyto peptides, which are naturally derived from green peas, help visibly firm skin’s appearance and the vitamin C helps brighten skin and reduce the appearance of skin aging,” says Dr. Gilbert.
+Peptides can be found in a wide variety of skincare products, from serums to eye creams and more.
+We like the Vichy Liftactiv Peptide-C Anti-Aging Moisturizer, which is formulated with vitamin C and mineralizing water, in addition to peptides.
+“This anti-aging moisturizer helps to strengthen the skin’s moisture barrier function while the phyto peptides, which are naturally derived from green peas, help visibly firm skin’s appearance, and the vitamin C helps brighten skin and reduce the appearance of skin aging,” says Dr. Gilbert.